paupowpow/p2pkit-quickstart-android/README.md

 };
 ```

-Once the `ConnectionCallbacks` are registered with the KitClient instance, updates to the connection state will be forwarded to the listener.
-`onConnected()` is immediately called for every additional listener added, if `KitClient` is already connected.

 ## API

-An API is considered to be in use if it has one or more listeners registered.
+An API (such as P2P Discovery, Geo Discovery and online Messaging) is considered to be in use if it has one or more listeners registered.
 If no listeners are registered,
 it is assumed that no one is interested in this API and it might be disabled for battery saving reasons.
+Using P2P Discovery nearby peers are discovered by P2P technologies only.
+Geo Discovery means that devices nearby discover each other using their position and the cloud.

 ### P2P Discovery